Two meteoroids are heading for Earth. Their speeds as they cross ... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

 Two meteoroids are heading for Earth.
-Their speeds as they cross the Moon's orbit are both , but one is moving directly toward Earth while the other is moving at a angle to the line connecting the Moon and Earth.
-Which statement correctly compares the magnitudes of their velocity components toward Earth?
+Their speeds as they cross the Moon's orbit are .
+If one is moving directly toward Earth and the other is moving at a angle to the line connecting the Moon and Earth, what is the magnitude of the velocity component toward Earth for the second meteoroid?

 Watch next